Mechanics Lien & Notice FAQs

+Generally, a Florida mechanics lien must be enforced within one year of the date the lien was recorded.
+However, this time period can be both extended and shortened.
+If the lien claimant supplied labor or materials after the original lien was recorded, and filed an amended claim of lien noting that later date, the one-year time limitation runs from the date the amended lien was filed.
 Either of those one-year periods may be shortened, however.
 If the owner or owner’s agent files and serves a Notice of Contest of Lien, the time limit is shortened to 60 days from that date.
-Also, any interested party may shorten the time limit to a mere 20 days by filing and serving a summons and complaint to to show cause why the lien should not be enforced by suit, or vacated.
+Also, any interested party may shorten the time limit to a mere 20 days by filing and serving a summons and complaint to show cause why the lien should not be enforced by suit, or vacated.

 No. Florida requires that the property be described sufficiently for identification.
 This does not require a legal property description.

 Yes.
-Florida law requires that a mechanic’s lien must be notarized to be valid.
+Florida law requires that a mechanics lien must be notarized to be valid.

 It depends.
-Florida law states that “no lien shall exist in favor of any contractor, subcontractor, or sub-subcontractor who is unlicensed”, as well as unlicensed professionals.
+Florida law states that “no lien shall exist in favor of any contractor, subcontractor, or sub-subcontractor who is unlicensed,” as well as unlicensed professionals.
 However, if a properly licensed lienor contracts with an unlicensed lienor, the rights of the properly licensed lienor are unaffected.
 Further, there is no requirement for a labor or materialman to possess any type of license.

-A mechanic’s lien may be filed against an individual condominium just as against every other property.
+A mechanics lien may be filed against an individual condominium just as against every other property.
 If a claim is to be filed against a condominium project as a whole, such that it is to attach to each unit in a condominium development, each individual property owner must have consented to the project.
 However, if the condominium association consents to or contracts for the work, each individual condominium owner is presumed to have consented.

 A lienor may be required to execute a waiver or release of lien in exchange for a progress payment, or a final payment.